Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Results and Discussion

-and inter-judge agreement rises to $\kappa=0.599$—a \emph{negative} signal of convergence without correctness (\emph{epistemic bubble}). \textbf{Role-switching contributes $-4.2$ pp} and reduces the evidence pool by 20\%, confirming the second pass surfaces missed evidence rather than serving as a mere consistency check. \textbf{A single judge costs 3.3 pp}, directly quantifying the benefit of heterogeneous adjudication (Sec.~\ref{sec:judges}). \textbf{Self-reflection has minimal accuracy impact ($-0.8$ pp) but drives efficiency}, reducing rounds (7.06 $\rightarrow$ 5.47) and token usage by 17\%, providing the early-stopping signal that makes the pipeline cost-effective.
+\textbf{P-RAG is the most impactful component} ($\downarrow 7.5$ pp): without it, the evidence pool nearly halves (37.5 \textit{vs.}\ 67.5), debates run longer (6.00 \textit{vs.}\ 5.47) on weaker evidence, and inter-judge agreement rises to $\kappa=0.599$, a \emph{negative} signal of convergence without correctness (\emph{epistemic bubble}). \textbf{Role-switching contributes $-4.2$ pp} and reduces the evidence pool by 20\%, confirming the second pass surfaces missed evidence rather than serving as a mere consistency check. \textbf{A single judge costs 3.3 pp}, directly quantifying the benefit of heterogeneous adjudication (Sec.~\ref{sec:judges}). \textbf{Self-reflection has minimal accuracy impact ($-0.8$ pp) but drives efficiency}: removing it increases rounds by 29\% (5.47 $\rightarrow$ 7.06) and token usage by 17\% (210.9K $\rightarrow$ 247.3K), confirming that its early-stopping signal makes the pipeline cost-effective.
+A full token usage breakdown and analysis are provided in Appendix~\ref{app:cost}.